Electric Transmission Projects

 Learn more

-The SPP – of which Liberty is a member – manages the electric grid and wholesale power market for much of the central U.S. on behalf of a diverse group of utilities and transmission companies in 14 states.
+The SPP – of which Liberty is a member – manages the energy grid and wholesale power market for much of the central U.S. on behalf of a diverse group of utilities and transmission companies in 14 states.
 It has a service territory covering more than 552,000 square miles.

 Learn more